 First of all, you’ll notice that I use the term plant-based instead of saying outright vegan, or vegetarian.
 In this world of political correctness and social justice warriors, I love using ambiguous terms that tend to confuse everyone.
 However, this is not one of those instances.
 I say plant-based because it describes a type of diet that is, in my opinion, perfect for Jiu-Jitsu nutrition.
 Moreover, it is not as restrictive as having to brand yourself in just one of the usual categories.
 It is something like being the crazy fanboy of just one BJJ affiliation.

 Let’s clarify a few terms first, just for the sake of argument.
 Vegans are people that do not like to eat anything that comes from animal origin. that includes honey and eggs and the likes.
 In other words, only fruit, vegetables, seeds, and things like that are on their menu.
 Vegetarians are the folks that usually skip only meat.
-All other animal products, and oftentimes fish, is ok.
+All other animal products, and oftentimes fish, are ok.
 Then we have the omnivore, that’s your “normal way of eating” everything.
 Finally, on the far end of the spectrum, is the carnivore diet, which consists of nothing but meat.

 Now, since we’re talking plant-based Jiu-jitsu nutrition here, let’s focus on “vegetarianism” more closely.
 The thing with vegetarians is they tend to split into further categories depending on whether they eat fish, and/or eggs, and/or milk products, etc. Too complicated.
 Fort the purpose of this article, plant-based means someone that eats a diet that predominantly includes fruit, vegetables, and animal products other than meat.